 Some of those eligible for discounts and exemptions must pre-register even though they pay nothing.

-Have the cameras recorded your plate?
+Have the cameras recorded my plate?

 If you've driven into the Congestion Charging zone there's no way to find out if your vehicle's number plate was recorded or not, other than wait to see if you get a letter or fine through the post.

-What if you get a penalty?
+What if I get a penalty?

 If you don't pay the Congestion Charge within the time limit (before midnight the following charging day) you’ll receive a penalty charge notice of £130, reduced to £65 if paid within 14 days.